Professional Dog Training and Boarding

 They also take the dog’s safety, health and well being seriously.

 At the school there are 30 cameras set up in the office to monitor both the inside and outside training areas.
-The training areas can be monitored also from Dan’s cell phone and home to ensure that his professional dog training procedures are implemented.
+The dog training and boarding areas can be monitored also from Dan’s cell phone and home to ensure that his professional dog training procedures are implemented.

 Dan is adamant about giving the dogs at his facility the best conditions possible.
 Each dog has its own individual bed during their stay.
 In the last year alone, Dan spent a great deal of money on an outside area where dogs can run and get exercise at no extra charge to the owners.
 He also had a company install a stainless steel dog bathing tub and a stainless steel kitchen area in order to ensure cleanliness and safety.